unification-com/mainchain/docs/introduction/genesis-settings.md

 - `.app_state.enterprise.params.decision_time_limit`
 The time (in seconds) after which a raised Enterprise Purchase Order will automatically be rejected if no decision has been made.
 E.g. 259200
 - `.app_state.enterprise.params.denom`
-Denomination in which Enterprise UND will be issued.
+Denomination in which Enterprise FUND will be issued.
 E.g. nund
 - `.app_state.enterprise.params.ent_signers`
-Comma separated list of wallet addresses authorised to accept/reject Enterprise UND Purchase Orders.
+Comma separated list of wallet addresses authorised to accept/reject Enterprise FUND Purchase Orders.
 - `.app_state.enterprise.params.min_Accepts`
 Minimum number of `params.ent_signers` required to make a decision on a Purchase Order.